Bourgeois Tagg: Yoyo

-In the autumn of 1987, the five members of Bourgeois Tagg recorded Yoyo with producer Todd Rundgren.
+In 1987, the five members of Bourgeois Tagg recorded Yoyo with producer Todd Rundgren.
 The album reached a respectable number 84 on the Top Pop Albums chart.

 The first single gave the band had what would prove to be their biggest hit: "I Don't Mind at All", written by Workman and Bourgeois.
 The song is an acoustic ballad that is called "phenomenally pretty" and "achingly sad" by English music critic James Masterton, who proffered that its "shimmering string section" harked to classic Beatles songs such as "Yesterday" and "Across the Universe" and placed "its heart and soul firmly in the 1960s".
 In 2024, reviewer Sobsey called it "the showstopper" of the album and "the 'inevitable song'—a simple, plaintive, folkish breakup ballad built around [Workman's] acoustic guitar track" that "adds decorative percussion and deftly incorporated strings" as it progresses.
 He notes that "nearly four decades since it hit the airwaves, [it] still sounds like the from-the-heart classic it seemed like it would be in 1987."

 The single of "I Don't Mind at All" peaked at number 38 on the Billboard Hot 100, number 35 on the UK Singles Chart, number 35 on Canada's RPM singles chart number 35 on UK's Official Charts, and number 83 in the Netherlands.
 Although the single just briefly made the top 40 in the United States, it was a number five hit on the Adult Contemporary chart and a number 8 hit on the Album Rock Tracks chart.
 Its success was fueled by an innovative video directed by David Fincher that received heavy airplay on MTV and other music video outlets.

 The follow-up single "Waiting for the Worm to Turn" (the first single with a lead vocal by Tagg) failed to chart in the U.S., as did the third single "Cry Like a Baby".